annotell/public-docs/docs-src/docs/kognic-io/overview.md

 The fields contain all the information required to create the scene.

 ### External Id
-Whenever an scene is uploaded it automatically gets a UUID, this is used as the primary identifier by Kognic and by all of our internal systems.
+Whenever a scene is uploaded it automatically gets a UUID, this is used as the primary identifier by Kognic and by all of our internal systems.
 However, in order to make communication around specific scenes easier we also allow for clients to include any kind of identifier to the scene via the external id.

 ### Sensor Specification
 The sensor specification contains information related to the different camera and/or lidar sensors